 An HMO is a group coverage setup where group members pay for specific health services through monthly premiums.
 Through an HMO, you’ll have access to a network of healthcare providers and locations, but services will be limited to those that fall under that network.
-This arrangement allows HMOs to be more affordable than other types of group plans, although seeing any doctors or facilities not included in your HMO network can result in a group member having to foot the full bill.
+This arrangement allows HMOs to be more affordable than other types of health insurance plans, although seeing any physicians or facilities not included in your HMO network can result in a group member having to foot the full bill.

 Preferred Provider Organization (PPO)

-High-Deductible Health Plan with a Savings Option (HDHP/SO)
+High-Deductible Health Plan (HDHP) with a Savings Option (HDHP/SO)

-An HDHP plan is based around lower premiums and higher deductibles for group members.
-This means that members on these plans will have to pay more out of pocket before the plan pays for it’s share.
-However, this route also allows monthly premiums to be lower, making it a good option for employees who don’t use many medical services.
+An HDHP is based around lower premiums and higher deductibles for group members.
+This means that members with this type of healthcare insurance will have to pay more out-of-pocket before the plan pays for its share.
+The tradeoff, however, is that this route allows monthly premiums to be lower, making it a good group health insurance option for employees who don’t use many medical services.

-In addition, HDHP plans can be paired with savings options like a health savings account.
-These accounts allow members to contribute untaxed money to an account.
-This account is then used to pay for health costs, ranging from copays to major medical services.
-Health reimbursement accounts are another potential savings option.
-These accounts are like health savings accounts, except that the you pay into them instead of your employees.
+In addition, HDHPs can be paired with savings options like a health savings account (HSA).
+These accounts allow members to make tax-free contributions to an account that can be used to pay for healthcare costs, ranging from copays to major medical services.
+The funds in these accounts rollover every year, making them a great retirement savings option, too.

-Find the Right Group Healthcare Coverage for Your Business
+Choose the Right Type of Health Insurance for Your Small Business

-That’s why many small business owners work with Professional Employer Organizations to help them weigh their options and handle the administrative burden of group health insurance coverage.
+That’s why many small business owners work with a Professional Employer Organization (PEO) to help weigh their group health insurance options and handle the administrative burden of healthcare coverage.
 Contact GMS today to talk to one of our experts about how we can help you offer quality healthcare plans that work with your budget.